Child Support

 Whether you are the recipient or payor parent, being uninformed of your legal rights when making such informal agreements can result in receiving less than you are entitled to or paying more than you are obligated to pay.

-If you would like to speak with one of our lawyers regarding further issues related to this topic please contact us at (416) 840-1475 or schedule your free initial consultation here.
+If you would like to speak with one of our lawyers regarding any issues regarding child support, please contact us at (416) 840-1475 or schedule your free initial consultation here.